SHUB-1806/Graph-Theory-Route-Optimization/README.md

-# CityScope — Graph Theory & Route Optimization
+# Find My Route — Graph Theory & Route Optimization

-CityScope is a complete desktop project for studying a synthetic 500-city road network.
+'Find My Route' is a complete desktop project for studying a synthetic 500-city road network.
 The graph and shortest paths are handled in **C++**; the interactive visualization is written entirely in **Python/Tkinter**.
 There is no web application and no JavaScript.

 ## What it demonstrates